Releases¶

 Not all package systems are awful.
 The rapid rise of the MacOS Homebrew package system comes from the openness of how each package is defined -- a simple file written in Ruby programming language -- and how new packages can be contributed to the collective distribution system.

-In the era of Docker and the Dockerfile, a growing number of people have started bypassing packaging systems for the explicit declarations of how they want to compile and install software.
-This scenario is growing because there are many public Dockerfiles with examples of explicitly compiling and installing software.
+s with examples of explicitly compiling and installing software.
 One of the primary benefits of Docker and Dockerfiles is to breakdown the walls between packaging/distribution and operations.
 Packaging and using software is becoming the same role.

 BOSH releases also help with transparency and enablement.
 After you've used a BOSH release, you can quickly discover how the BOSH release is constructed, and then contribute fixes and improvements.
-The entire tool chain for maintaining a BOSH release is at your finger tips with the bosh CLI.
+The entire tool chain for maintaining a BOSH release is at your finger tips with the bosh

-Comparing BOSH Packages to Traditional Software Packages
+Comparing BOSH Packages to Traditional Software Packages¶

 There are obvious similarities and some subtle distinctions between the packages within a BOSH release and traditional software packages.
 Discussing the similarities and differences might help you.

-When a BOSH package is installed, during bosh deploy, all of its files will be placed within a single folder /var/vcap/data/packages/package-name/some-long-guid.
-Remember, /var/vcap/data is a large ephemeral disk, not the possibly small root disk.
+is a large ephemeral disk, not the possibly small root disk.
 The job templates do not reference this folder directly.
-Instead a symlink /var/vcap/packages/package-name/ will be created.
-Job templates will need to setup the $PATH variable to access the executables within each package.
+Instead a symlink /var/vcap/packages/package-name/

-When a traditional software package is installed, say using apt-get install package-name, its files will be placed throughout the file system.
+, its files will be placed throughout the file system.
 The location of files is encoded within the package, and so it cannot benefit from knowledge about large ephemeral disks on the target server.

 A BOSH package will be installed with specific dependency packages from the same BOSH release.
 The BOSH release author curates an explicit pairing of packages that have been tested together.
 You will deploy exactly the same combination.
 Your probability of success is higher, and the author's ability to provide support is higher.